fewlinesco/node-web-libraries/packages/web/README.md

     path: "/",
     httpOnly: true,
     secure: true,
-  }
+  },
 );
 ```

-This function will check if a `Set-Cookie` is already being set, and will concat them into a list, following the [RFC spec](https://tools.ietf.org/html/rfc2109#section-4.2.2).
+This function will check if a `Set-Cookie` header is already being set, and will concat them into a list, following the [RFC spec](https://tools.ietf.org/html/rfc2109#section-4.2.2).

 #### getServerSideCookies